Fingerprints & Other Biometrics

 FBI Biometric Training

-- Guidelines for Preparation of Fingerprint Cards and Association Criminal History Information (pdf)
+- Guidelines for Preparation of Fingerprint Cards and Associated Criminal History Information (pdf)

 - Fingerprint, Criminal History Record, and Facial Comparison and Identification Training